 There is at least one folding helmet on the European market now, and two more have been announced in France and Italy.
 The current design by Biologic has two sides that fold into the center.
 It does not meet the CPSC standard, so it is not available in the US market, but it meets the CEN standard and is sold in Europe.

-Closca of Spain promised its first folder model for October 2013.
-It is CEN-certified, and they are in the process of obtaining certifications to other standards, including CPSC.
+Closca of Spain produced its first folder model in 2013.
+It was CEN-certified at that time, and they hage sicnes obtained certification to the US CPSC standard.
 It collapses from the top into a compact ring for carrying.

 Morpher began raising funds on November 1, 2013 through Indiegogo to launch a new line of folding helmets that fold flat.
 They will be testing first to the European CE standard, but intend to produce a CPSC model later.
 A true flat-folding helmet would be very useful for briefcase storage.

 Folded or not, a helmet is another item for a pedestrian to carry unless planning in advance to use a shared rental bicycle.
 That may not be a problem for backpack users, but those with purses or briefcases have to carry the helmet elsewhere.
 We are glad to see some models emerging that meet the US standard.

 This page was updated or partially revised on: September 22, 2015.